 My very first book was published in 1989.
 That’s right – twenty years ago.
 In the last century.
 It could make a person feel old.
 But I feel grateful.

-- Carsen Taite, colleague, and one of the driving forces behind the growing Jewel Lesbian Fiction Book Club.
+Carsen Taite, colleague, and one of the driving forces behind the growing Jewel Lesbian Fiction Book Club.
 Fast with a mobile upload of photos to Facebook, I must say.
 Carsen interviewed me for a short vlog (the sound effects behind us alone make it worth watching) and we didn’t get nearly enough time to talk about writing.
+If you don’t know Carsen’s books, you should.

 Women came from as far away as Indiana and to be there, and it was a grand time.
 In twenty years of life as a writer, I’ve had few events like it.